The Ward Library

 1. The Library is for the use of Peterhouse students and current members only.
-Members of College are requested not to admit non-members to the Library.
+Readers are reminded not to admit non-members of Peterhouse to the Library.

 2. Food and drink must not be brought into the Library.
 The exception is water contained in securely-capped, transparent bottles.
 For safety reasons, do not leave breakable glasses and mugs in the cloakroom.

 3. Bags and umbrellas must be left in the cloakroom.

 4. Keep noise to a minimum so as not to disturb those studying around you.
 This includes the cloakroom and Law Library.
 Mobile phones must be turned to silent and no calls can be made or taken in the Library, including in stairways and the Computer Rooms.

 5. All books must be checked out using the computer via your University Card.
 Any user who removes a book without checking it out may face a fine.

 6. Please re-shelve any book for which you have no further use.
 You are also asked to remove your possessions when you leave the Library for the day.
 Nothing should be kept in the Library overnight.
 We can take no responsibility for unattended belongings left in the library.